bettycakez/blog/content/posts/family_tech_market_map.md

 ## Mapping out the $46B Family Tech market

-Family Tech encompasses a new wave of tech-enabled products and services that are empowering millennial women and parents with the agency to care for the modern family.
-In this article, I’m taking you along with me as I map out the [$46B](https://www.betterventures.io/post/6-trends-not-to-miss-as-parent-tech-founder) (and growing) market opportunity.
-We’ll break down the stages and categories, why you should care as a builder or investor, and existing companies that are paving the way.
+This article is my primer on Family Tech, a new wave of tech-enabled products and services that are empowering millennial women and parents to care for the modern family.
+I’m taking you along with me as I map out the [$46B](https://www.betterventures.io/post/6-trends-not-to-miss-as-parent-tech-founder) (and growing) Family Tech market.
+We’ll break down why now; the stages, categories, and companies that are paving the way in the market; and why you should care as a builder or investor.

+### So, why exactly now?

+1. **There are more Americans then ever who’re making (or about to make) family planning decisions**.
+Millennials (ages 26 to 41) represent America’s largest generation.
+They also happen to be the target demographic for Family Tech, as they’re both digitally savvy and of reproductive age.
+Right after Millennials come Gen Zs (ages 10 to 25), and together, they bring a new set of considerations to family planning ranging from [climate change to student debt](https://www.marketwatch.com/story/millennials-and-generation-z-members-are-going-public-with-their-reluctance-to-have-children-01662499330).
+There's new opportunity to build Family Tech for these generations' unique pain points.
+2. **Tech adoption has increased the standard of family care**.
+Let’s face it, we live on our smartphones.
+Spurred on by the pandemic where we saw a [15x increase](https://www.gao.gov/blog/telehealth-pandemic-how-has-it-changed-health-care-delivery-medicaid-and-medicare#:~:text=We%20found%20that%20the%20number,GAO's%20Medicaid%20expert%2C%20Carolyn%20Yocom.) in the usage of telehealth services, consumers now expect virtual-first care and a personalized, high-touch digital health experience.
+Consumers are more open than ever about adopting Family Tech.
+3. **Government policies and agendas are shining a spotlight on reproductive and child care rights**.
+All big trends in healthcare are driven by regulation, and Family Tech is no different.
+Notably, the Dobbs decision has restricted abortion across the nation and created [an urgent need](https://www.brookings.edu/blog/how-we-rise/2022/06/30/dobbs-another-frontline-for-health-equity/) for access to reproductive health care.
+And while it ultimately failed to pass, Biden administration's Build Back Better Act promised to cap child care costs [at 7% of families' income](https://www.whitehouse.gov/build-back-better/), spotlighting a white space opportunity for affordable, high-quality child care.
-But before that, I’d be remiss to not mention how Family Tech is shaped by all the movement in the past decade around women’s health.
-“FemTech” is a buzzworthy [$38B](https://www.globenewswire.com/en/news-release/2022/05/10/2439959/0/en/Global-Women-s-Health-Market-was-valued-at-38-billion-in-2021-and-is-expected-to-grow-at-a-CAGR-of-over-4-5-to-cross-47-billion-by-2026.html) market that raised [$1.3B](https://www.mobihealthnews.com/news/femtech-startups-nearly-double-funding-dollars-last-year-still-make-small-percent-market) last year, with unicorns like Maven Clinic and Tia as shining exemplars of why invest in the space and VCs digging deep with comprehensive theses including [this one](https://m13.co/article/how-femtech-innovations-can-help-break-taboos-around-womens-health) by Winnie Lau for M13 and [this one](https://rockhealth.com/insights/building-comprehensive-women-digital-health-eight-sectors-serving-women-needs/) by Rock Health.
+4. **Family Tech rides on the tailwinds of women’s health investments**.
+“FemTech” is a well-trodden, buzzworthy [$38B](https://www.globenewswire.com/en/news-release/2022/05/10/2439959/0/en/Global-Women-s-Health-Market-was-valued-at-38-billion-in-2021-and-is-expected-to-grow-at-a-CAGR-of-over-4-5-to-cross-47-billion-by-2026.html) market with unicorns like Maven Clinic and Tia as shining exemplars of why invest in the space.
+Investors already have their checkbooks open for women's health companies deploying [$1.3B](https://www.mobihealthnews.com/news/femtech-startups-nearly-double-funding-dollars-last-year-still-make-small-percent-market) in funding last year, and they've dug deep with comprehensive theses including [this one](https://m13.co/article/how-femtech-innovations-can-help-break-taboos-around-womens-health) by Winnie Lau for M13 and [this one](https://rockhealth.com/insights/building-comprehensive-women-digital-health-eight-sectors-serving-women-needs/) by Rock Health.
+The buzz around FemTech has opened the door for Family Tech, too.

 While Family Tech is deeply intertwined with the woman’s outsized role as the child bearer and oftentimes primary caregiver, it also encompasses a broader swathe of innovations.
-Family Tech includes products and services used by parents across the entire continuum of care: family planning, child bearing, child rearing, and child launching.
+Family Tech includes tech-enabled products and services used by parents across the entire continuum of care: family planning, child bearing, child rearing, and child launching.

 ![Stages of parenting](/img/stages_of_parenting.png)

-Now, let’s dive in together across those four stages of parenting.
-Here are 175+ companies (representing incumbents and early-stage startups alike) across 26 categories who're building in Family Tech.
+I’ve mapped out the Family Tech market across these four stages of parenthood, representing 26 categories and 175+ companies building to care for the modern family.

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrKQ5Lyf66G5pJc6?backgroundColor=pink&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-This market map is a living document.
+*This market map is a living document.
 You can view the companies, contribute to the Airtable above, and message me with your edits and feedback.
-Any Family Tech companies missing? <a href="https://airtable.com/shruhv7HKjFLtUU36" target="_blank">Share them here</a>.
+Any Family Tech companies missing? <a href="https://airtable.com/shruhv7HKjFLtUU36" target="_blank">Share them here</a>.*

+Now, let's explore the Family Tech map by stage.
 ---

-## 1. Family planning
+## Family planning
 ![Family planning market map](/img/family_planning_market_map.png)

 *What is it:* The modern family starts out with family planning.
 Whether you’re single or in a relationship, individuals are looking to plan out and control how many children they want (if any) and when they have them.